solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/HOL step-by-step - Building the business migration case with Windows Server and SQL Server.md

 Refer to the Before the hands-on lab setup guide manual before continuing to the lab exercises.

-## Exercise 1: SQL Database Migration
+## Exercise 1: SQL database migration

 Duration: 90 minutes